rocjs/getroc/docs/GETSTARTED.md

 # Getting started with Roc

 This guide will walk you through how to set up your first React project using Roc.
-Roc can be used to build other type of projects, but React is the most advanced and common scenario.
+Roc can also be used to build other type of projects.

 ## Install
 Make sure you have [Node.js](https://nodejs.org) 4.x or higher and [npm](https://www.npmjs.com/) 3.x or higher on your system.